-Asia Silicon Valley Project budget and funding assistance: A total of US\$214 million was allocated in the 2020 science and technology and public infrastructure budgets to promote the digital economy, IoT, innovation, and entrepreneurship, as well as additional funding provided for investment and financing assistance, including:
+Asia Silicon Valley Project budget and funding assistance: A total of US\$ 226 million was appropriated in the science and technology and public infrastructure budgets in 2018 to promote digital economy, IoT, innovation and entrepreneurship.
+Additional funding was provided for investment and financing assistance, including:

-- Investment funds: US\$ 3.3 billion for industrial innovation and entrepreneurship transition funds, and US\$ 330 million for a national investment company (Taishan Investment and Management Co.
-Ltd.) - Startup funds: Established an angel investment fund which reached US\$ 66.67 million in 2019. - Financing assistance: Banks are encouraged to provide loans for innovative ventures in the 5+N industries.
-US\$24.56 billion in loans for relevant projects was granted from June 2016 through January 2020.
+- Investment funds: US\$ 3.3 billion for industrial innovation and entrepreneuriship transition funds, and US\$ 330 million for a national investment company (Taishan Investment and Management Co.
+Ltd.) - Startup funds: Established an angel investment fund of US\$ 33.33 million. - Financing assistance: The government is encouraging banks to provide loans for innovation in the 5+N industries, and US\$21.0 billion in loans for relevant projects was granted from May 2016 to January 2019.

 - Collaboration with Taiwanese firms in developing IoT applications - The Internet of Things (IoT) promises vast potential business opportunities.
-According to a forecast made by the international research and consulting company Gartner in November of 2018, the number of Internet-linked devices reached 4.8 billion in 2019, and is estimated to grow 21% in 2020 to 5.8 billion.
-The number of connected devices is expected to further grow 32.6% in 2021 to 25 billion, demonstrating the continued rapid growth of IoT.
-Taiwan's advantages in hardware manufacturing in the ICT industry (such as small-scale and diversified or large-scale production), allows foreign IoT companies to partner with Taiwanese companies to complement technology or innovate business models, focusing on technology development or business model innovation planning.
-Taiwan's industry takes on hardware manufacturing (small and diverse or large-scale production), co-creating the IoT value chain through the integration of software and hardware, developing smart application services, and jointly expanding into the international market. - Micron,a global memory manufacturer, for example, cooperates with Taiwan's Advantech and other companies to develop IoT solutions for smart manufacturing, smart medicine, and traffic control systems to jointly expand the global AloT market. - The domestic IoT industry and the startup community have jointly formed the "Asian Silicon Valley Internet of Things Industry Alliance."
-Cisco,

-Microsoft, and IBM have already joined the alliance.
-Other foreign businesses are welcome to join the alliance and participate in exchanges and collaborate with domestic manufacturers to create new modes of cooperation.
+According to a forecast made by the international research and consulting company Gartner in November 2018, the number of Internet-linked devices would reach 14.2 billion in 2019, and would grow by a compound annual rate of 32.6% to 25 billion in 2021.
+This makes it clear that the Internet of Things is growing rapidly.
+Due to Taiwan's ICT hardware manufacturing advantages, foreign IoT companies focusing on technology development or operating model innovation can rely on Taiwanese firms for hardware production (either large-scale production or small-batch production of varied products).
+This integration of hardware and software will facilitate the co-creation of an IoT value chain and entry into international markets. - For example, Sigfox, a well-known French networking company, has cooperated with Taiwan's Advantec, a company which produces loT equipment for Sigfox devices so that Sigfox can devote its energies to expanding into the global market.
+In addition, Sigfox has linked up with Taiwan's loT innovative initiatives and cooperated with various new companies and teams in Taiwan. - The domestic IoT industry and the start-up community have jointly formed the "Asia Silicon Valley Internet of Things Industry Alliance."
+Several international companies, including Cisco, Microsoft, and IBM, have already joined.
+Foreign businesses are welcome to join the alliance participate in exchanges and collaborate with domestic manufacturers to stimulate a new mode of cooperation.